QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <details class="details-n">
 <summary>Common implementation</summary>

 The class below is a simplified example.
-It has an attribute `numbers` which represent the data it has, and that we will iterate.
+It has an attribute `numbers` which represents the data it has, and that we will iterate on.

 ```java
 public class YYY implements Iterable<Integer> {